Learn To Make A DIY Starbucks Cup

 The best way I have found is to pull the tape back on itself at a 180 degree angle from the corner.
 Do it slowly so the decal doesn’t come away too.

 Voila!
-You have an awesome DIY customized Starbucks cup that everyone will love!
+You have an amazing DIY customized Starbucks cup that everyone will love!

 To make your decal last, make sure to only gently hand wash your cup, this will make it last much longer.
 If you are making this for a gift, you can include this Tumbler Care Instruction Card, so your gift recipient knows exactly how to take care of their customized starbucks cup.